dbg3220/inTune/README.md

 - Java 8=>11 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
 - Angular
--  _add any other tech stack requirements_
+- Tailwind CSS

 ## How to run it

-1. Clone the repository and go to the root directory.
+1. Clone the repository
-2. Execute `mvn compile exec:java`
+2. go to /estore-api and execute `mvn compile exec:java`
-3. Open in your browser `http://localhost:8080/`
-4.  _add any other steps required or examples of how to use/run_
+4. go to /estore-ui and execute `ng serve --open`

 ## Known bugs and disclaimers

-Cart persistance between users
+Cart persistence between users

 ## How to test it